ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 - **Collate**

+The MOM model typically outputs model diagnostics as tiles: rather than output a single file it is saved as a number of smaller tiles each of which contain a part of the model grid.

-The <code>collate</code> process combines a number of smaller files, which contain different parts of the model grid, into target output files.
-Restart files are typically tiled in the same way and will also be combined together if the <code>restart</code> option is set to <code>true</code>.
+The `collate` process combines a number of these smaller files into a single output file.
+Restart files are typically tiled in the same way and will also be combined together if the `restart` option is set to `true`.

 ```yaml
 collate: